Athletics: Kenya drops doping charges against Italian agent

-NAIROBI Charges against Italian sports agent Federico Rosa over the alleged use of performance-enhancing drugs have been dropped, a Kenyan magistrate said on Tuesday.
+NAIROBI (Reuters) - Charges against Italian sports agent Federico Rosa over the alleged use of performance-enhancing drugs have been dropped, a Kenyan magistrate said on Tuesday.

 Rosa, who had denied the charges made against him in July, runs Italy-based company Rosa & Associati.